0kwame/compute-infrastructure/README.md

 2. **Create Terraform Variable File"**

-   - Run ` echo 'local_ip_address = ""' > main.tfvars`
+   - Run ` echo 'local_ip_address = ""' > auto.tfvars`

 3. **Update IP Address:**

-   - Update your ip address in `main.tfvars` file.
+   - Update your ip address in `auto.tfvars` file.
 This ip address is needed in order to allow your ip to ssh into all instances in the future

 4. **Initialize Terraform Project:**